Tyrrrz/Tyrrrz.me/data/blog/monadic-parser-combinators/index.md

 }
 ```

-Here you can see how we combined three consecutive parsers into one with the use of LINQ comprehension syntax.
+Here you can see how we combined three consecutive parsers into one with the use of the LINQ query syntax.
 You are probably familiar with this syntax from working with collections, but it's a bit different here.

 Each line beginning with `from` represents a separate parser that produces a value.
 We specify the name for the value on the left and define the actual parser on the right.
-To reduce the parameters to a single result, we terminate with a `select` statement that constructs the object we want.
+To reduce the parsed values to a single result, we terminate with a `select` statement that constructs the object we want.

-This works because chaining `from` statements internally calls `SelectMany` extension method, which the author of this library defined to work with `Parser<T>`.
+This works because chaining `from` statements internally calls the `SelectMany(...)` extension method, which the author of this library defined to work with `Parser<T>`.

-Oh, and the types that let you do that with `SelectMany` (also known as "flat map") are what we call "monads".
+Oh, and the types that let you do that with `SelectMany(...)` (also known as "flat map") are what we call "monads".

 The parser we just wrote will try to match a double quote, followed by a (possibly empty) sequence of characters that doesn't contain a double quote, terminated by another double quote, ultimately returning a `JsonString` object with the text inside.